sarahs/rest-explorer/README.md

 # Rest Explorer

-:warning: This is project is a work in a progress.
-I created it as an experiment while learning React. :warning:
+:warning: This project is a work in a progress. :warning:

 ## About